desertmark/simple-di/README.md

 The instance returned by the container will be shared for all the other situation where the same request instance is provied.

 ## Express Integration
-If you are working with express you can forget everything explained before and take advantage of the express-js integration decorators provided for evena more simple integration in 3 easy steps.
+If you are working with express you can forget everything explained before and take advantage of the express-js integration decorators provided for even a more simple integration in 3 easy steps.
 1. Write your dependencies and use the `Service` decorator to let the container know that's a dependency you want registered
 2. Use the `Controller` decorator along with the `Get`, `Post`, `Put`, `Patch` and `Delete` decorators, to let the integration know how your express-js router should be builded.
 3. use `expressDiConnector()` integration function to register the routers in the express-js app